AnkurMishra5/AI_Web_Scraper/README.md

 # AI_Web_Scraper
- A AI-based web scraping application using Streamlit, Selenium, OpenAI, Pydantic, and Pandas.
+ An AI-based web scraping application using Streamlit, Selenium, OpenAI, Pydantic, and Pandas.